Guide for social workers under investigation

 - offer you an accepted disposal outcome (disposal of a case without a hearing)

 Case examiners can ask the investigators to get additional information if they think it is necessary for them to decide on an appropriate outcome.
-To help you understand the range of possible outcomes in response to concerns about a social worker’s fitness to practise, please read our case examiner guidance and our sanctions guidance.
+To help you understand the range of possible outcomes in response to concerns about a social worker’s fitness to practise, please read our case examiner guidance and our impairment and sanctions guidance.

 In serious cases, an interim order of conditions of practice or suspension may be needed while the case is resolved.
 You can read more about interim orders.